 Some places never cease to amaze.
 And the Colosseum, yesterday and today, is one of them.

 We and selected third parties use cookies or similar technologies for technical purposes and, with your consent, also for other purposes as specified in the cookie policy.
-Refusal of consent may render the relevant functions unavailable.
-You can consent to the use of such technologies by using the "Accept" button.
-By closing this policy, you continue without accepting.
+If you do not give your consent, the relevant features may not be available.
+You can consent to the use of these technologies by clicking the “Accept” button.
+By closing this notice, you are continuing without giving your consent.

-The following panel allows you to express your consent preferences for the tracking technologies we use to provide the features and perform the activities described below.
-To learn more about the usefulness and operation of these tracking tools, please refer to the cookie policy.
-You can review and change your choices at any time.
-Please note that refusal of consent for a particular purpose may render the relevant features unavailable.
+The following panel allows you to set your consent preferences regarding the tracking technologies we use to provide the features and perform the activities described below.
+For further information on the purpose and functioning of these tracking tools, please refer to our cookie policy.
+You can review and change your preferences at any time.
+Please note that refusing consent for a particular purpose may result in the relevant features becoming unavailable.